Cycle Syncing: How to work with your hormones in each phase of your cycle

 Cycle syncing, also known as menstrual cycle syncing, was first coined by Alice Vitti, an expert in women's hormones and integrative nutrition, in her book “Woman Code” in 2014.

-In simple terms, cycle syncing involves aligning lifestyle factors like diet, exercise, sleep patterns, social commitments, and more, in accordance with the different phases of your menstrual cycle to improve hormone balance and alleviate symptoms associated with hormones.
+In simple terms, cycle syncing involves aligning your lifestyle, specifically diet, exercise, sleep patterns, social commitments, and more, based on the different phases of your menstrual cycle to improve hormone balance and alleviate symptoms that are commonly associated with hormone fluctuations.

 As mentioned by Dr. Natalie Brown in our video article, Phases of The Menstrual Cycle Explained, -